 Doods recently retired from a career in Human Resources within the Pharmaceutical Industry, and she has spent many years supporting businesses by helping them to maximise the potential of their employees.
 She hopes to contribute to the continuing success and growth of the Mwezi Foundation as it looks to widen its influence in Kenyan schools.

 Helen is responsible for our emerging programme linking UK schools with Kenyan schools.

-As a qualified primary school teacher, Helen has seen first hand the positive impact that can be achieved when you tackle removing barriers to education.
-She is passionate about ensuring access to education for all children and feels privileged to be working with the Mwezi Foundation as they seek to further educational opportunities in a very practical way.
+As a qualified primary school teacher, Helen has seen first hand the positive impact that can be achieved when you remove barriers to education.
+She is passionate about ensuring access to education for all children, and feels privileged to be working with the Mwezi Foundation as they seek to further educational opportunities in a very practical way.

 We have been given some funding to support a Development Officer for three years.
 Juliet’s role is to increase our funding base and assist the growth of the charity’s activities.

 “I’m thrilled to have joined the Mwezi Foundation at such a pivotal time.
 From my very first day, I could see how great the need is for our solar lights, and how committed our partner schools and pupils are to making full use of them.
 It is truly humbling to see how much they can achieve, often in circumstances which are almost impossible for us in the global North to imagine.
 I also love the Mwezi Foundation’s sustainable, holistic approach.
 Not only does it help children to break the cycle of poverty and disadvantage and boost their self-determination and ‘agency’ – but it simultaneously benefits the environment, promotes girls’ attainment and even, in a small way, eases family finances.

 I shall do my utmost to bring in funding to support the charity’s work and scope.
 The need for Mwezi lights is enormous – we must find a way to meet that need.“